 - Remove kale leaves from stem.
 Preheat the oven to 300°F (150°C).
 Wash and thoroughly dry the kale.
-Remove the kale leaves from the stems and then tear into pieces.
+Remove the kale leaves from the stems, then tear into pieces.
 Place the torn kale into a mixing bowl.

-- Add the olive oil and sea salt to the mixing bowl and gently massage the kale until all pieces are lightly coated in oil.
+- Mix together.
+Add the oil and salt to the mixing bowl and gently massage the kale until all pieces are lightly coated in oil.

-- Lay the kale in one single layer on a sheet pan and cook for 8 minutes, then rotate the pan.
-Cook for an additional 2-6 minutes, checking every minute or two to ensure it's not burning.
+- Bake the kale.
+Lay the kale in one single layer on a baking sheet and cook for 8 minutes.
+Rotate the baking sheet and cook for an additional 2 to 6 minutes, checking every minute or two to ensure it's not burning.

-- Remove the baking sheet from the oven, let cool for 3-5 minutes, then enjoy.
+- Let rest.
+Remove the baking sheet from the oven, let the kale chips cool for 3 to 5 minutes, then enjoy.

 Recipe originally posted November 2016, then again in February 2019, but updated today to include new information and photos for your benefit!